This setting is used to control the data to be shown for a project respectively

 a warning message, if data details have not been imported.

-By clicking on the Imported data details button, the data details
+By clicking on the Configure Import button, the data details

 to be imported can be configured with the combination of artifacts, datasources